awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-console.md

    **Name**: `message` \| **Selector**: $\.Payload\.message \| **Type**: **String**

-   For more information about outputs, see [Working with Inputs and Outputs](automation-aws-apis-calling.md#automation-aws-apis-calling-input-output)\.
+   For more information about outputs, see [Working with inputs and outputs](automation-aws-apis-calling.md#automation-aws-apis-calling-input-output)\.
 **Tip**
 To add more outputs, select **Add output**\.

 1. \(Optional\) Expand the **Common properties** section and specify properties for the actions that are common to all Automation actions\.
 For example, for **Timeout seconds**, you can provide a value in seconds to specify how long the step can run before it is stopped\.

-   For more information, see [Properties Shared by All Actions](automation-actions.md#automation-common)\.
+   For more information, see [Properties shared by all actions](automation-actions.md#automation-common)\.
 **Note**
 To add more document steps, select **Add step** and repeat the procedure for creating a step\.
 To remove a document step, choose **Remove step**\.